Open NowNon-Profit2026-27

 What is the Disability Peer Support and Connections Program 2026-27?

 The Disability Peer Support and Connections Program 2026-27 is a non-profit grant offered by Department of Health, Disability and Ageing in Australia.
-This open competitive grant opportunity provides funding under the Disability Peer Support and Connections Program to support Australians with disability under 65, their families, carers and kin.
-Funding supports activities that strengthen support networks, empower people with disability, and foster meaningful connections across diverse communities.
+This open competitive grant opportunity funds organisations to deliver disability peer support and connection activities for Australians with disability under 65, as well as their families, carers and kin.
+Funding is available across three streams: individual and family capacity building, community capacity building, and information, advice and referral.

 2